rowanmanning/pledge/README.md

 `jake dist`: Build browser JavaScript from the built JavaScript.

-`jake functional`: Run all functional tests.
+`jake integration`: Run all integration tests.

 `jake lint`: Lint all CoffeeScript source with CoffeeLint.